Back on track

 It can also mean to return to the regular schedule.

-So, if we are in a conversation and then we suddenly start talking about a different subject, we need to get back on track again.
+So, if we are in a conversation and suddenly start talking about a different subject, we need to get back on track.

 Also, perhaps we are at the office working on an important document, and due to a storm, we lose power.

-Well, that means we are going to fall behind in our planned schedule, and when the power is reconnected, we will have to work a little harder, or maybe longer, to get back on track.
+Well, that means we will fall behind in our planned schedule, and when the power is reconnected, we will have to work a little harder, or maybe longer, to get back on track.

 Posted